colinxy/colinxy.github.io/about.md

 This blog is powered by Jekyll on Github pages, which means I can write simple markdown for my blog posts.
-But markdown is not as fully featured as HTML as it trades many features for simplicity.
+But markdown is not as fully featured as HTML as it trades features for simplicity.

 As this blog is my very first attempt at blogging, I could experiment a lot of things on this blog without notifying anyone; for example, a